ImmutableOctet/sonicgba/Implementation_Quirks.md

 #### Unit Conversion
-There are several uses of bitwise shifting, where ">> 1" is used for powers of two instead of division, and ">> 6" is used instead of converting to a proper metric.
+There are several uses of bitwise shifting, where ">> 1" is used for powers of two instead of division by 2, and ">> 6" is used instead of converting to a proper metric.

 This is mainly an issue for 'MAP_WIDTH' and 'MAP_HEIGHT', but the lack of a real routine to convert between unit systems is troubling.